micah-prime/micah-prime.github.io/README.md

 may indicate a malfunctioning sensor.
 It can also find erroneous spikes to aid in filtering of data.
 It is a powerful and easy to use data helper!

+## Data Visualization

+Here are a handful of my favorite visualizations created at M3 Works.
+These are a team effort and took more than just my skills to make.
+If you scroll far enough you'll find my tomato experiment of 2023.

 <div class="slideshow">
   <div><img src="/assets/img/idaho_specific_mass_20240404.jpg" alt="iSnobal Snowpack over the Boise River Basin, 2024"></div>